glowfic-constellation/glowfic/README.md

 #### Setting up the Glowfic site environment

-If you haven't already, [start by installing Docker](https://docs.docker.com/install/).
+If you haven't already, start by installing [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

 Then run `docker-compose up` within the glowfic directory.
 This will set up a Postgres server, a Redis server, and a Glowfic app server which can talk to both of them.